(Tutorial) Make a sample reply bot using Node.js

 # Troubleshoot the sample bot

-If your bot isn't working properly, you can see the Heroku log by executing this command:
+If your bot isn't working, check the Heroku log with this command:

 heroku logs --tail

-1. Send a Rich menu to show tappable options to the users.
+• Add rich menus to show tappable options to users.

-2. Trigger a response based on the action object sent when a user performs a certain action.
+• Respond to a user based on the action object you receive when a user triggers an action.